farischaudhry/pendle-analysis/README.md

-# Please use the 'new' branch
+# An Analysis of Yield Markets on Pendle

+The 'new.ipynb' and 'new_data' contains the most up-to-date data analysis